Jonathan Davis: Solo career

 Davis first began working on a solo album in 2007, forming the group Jonathan Davis and the SFA (Simply Fucking Amazings).
 Although he released two live albums with the group, no studio albums were completed and the band disbanded in 2014 after the death of guitarist Shane Gibson.

 In December 2017, Davis began announcing solo tour dates and festival appearances and the launch of his solo album planned for 2018, which would mark Davis's first billed simply as Jonathan Davis.
 He said of the album in a 2017 Louder Sound interview: "It's the Jonathan Davis And The SFA record, but JD SFA is no longer.
-Unfortunately, since Shane Gibson passed, the band's done and it can't be recreated.
-So this is J.D. right now.
+Unfortunately, since Shane Gibson passed, that band's done and it can't be recreated.
+So this is J.D. right now."

 In January 2018, Davis released his first solo single, "What It Is".
 On January 26, 2018, he released the music video for "What It Is", while the single was included on the movie's soundtrack for American Satan.
 At that time, Davis said he was "a big fan" of science fiction movies such as Blade Runner and Dune, and noted being an admirer of Vangelis.
 On May 25, 2018, he released his debut solo album, Black Labyrinth on Sumerian Records.
 The beginning of the writing process of Black Labyrinth—whose thematic focuses on "religion, consumerism and apathy"—was initiated on the road, back in 2007.
 Davis contributed mainly to the sound of the album, playing guitar, keys, and "anything else he could get his hands on to the record".

 On October 1, 2020, Davis released an alternate country version of "What It Is".